-- Create safe, accessible active spaces that provide diverse physical activity opportunities for the whole community (MPHWP) - 2.
-Plan and manage community infrastructure that responds to growth and changing needs - Protect and enhance the biodiversity values, connectivity and resilience of Yarra's natural environment - 4.
-Protect, promote and maintain our unique heritage and ensure development is sustainable - Encourage people to connect with Yarra's natural and cultural heritage and prioritise the voices of 5. traditional owners
+- Create safe, accessible active spaces that provide diverse physical activity opportunities for the whole community - 2.
+Plan and manage community infrastructure that responds to growth and changing needs - 3.
+Protect and enhance the biodiversity values, connectivity and resilience of Yarra's natural environment - 4.
+Protect, promote and maintain our unique heritage and ensure development is sustainable - Encourage people to connect with Yarra's natural and cultural heritage and prioritise the voices of Traditional Owners

-- Deliver projects that enhance access to nature by finding new and novel opportunities for urban greening - Plan, design, deliver and maintain high quality open spaces, parks and reserves including the creation of b) seven new or expanded parks - Measure tree canopy cover across the municipality c) - Deliver promotion, education, awareness and nature engagement programs and opportunities - Protect, preserve and promote biodiversity across the municipality through engagement and education with community and businesses - Trial innovative permeable pavement products and develop technical guidelines f) - Advocate for, develop strategic partnerships, plan and deliver accessible community infrastructure and services - Trial innovative interventions to the built environment to improve safety and inclusion in specific h) environments (MPHWP) - i) Support and facilitate active recreation that is safe, inclusive and accessible for all genders (MPHWP) - Work with State Government, community and relevant stakeholders to establish masterplans/precinct j) plans for the future of North Richmond and Collingwood public housing estates - Develop and deliver programs and projects that improve understanding of built form heritage and k) Aboriginal culture - I) Reduce urban heat island effect through the planting of trees and vegetation and an increase of green open space - m) Reallocate space from on-street parking to space for nature, active and public transport, outdoor dining and placemaking - n) Incorporate water-sensitive urban design principles into Council operations where possible
+- a) Deliver projects that enhance access to nature by finding new and novel opportunities for urban greening - Plan, design, deliver and maintain high quality open spaces, parks and reserves including the creation of seven new or expanded parks - c) Measure tree canopy cover across the municipality - d) Deliver promotion, education, awareness and nature engagement programs and opportunities - e) Protect, preserve and promote biodiversity across the municipality through engagement and education with community and businesses - f) Trial innovative permeable pavement products and develop technical guidelines - g) Advocate for, develop strategic partnerships, plan and deliver accessible community infrastructure and services - h) Trial innovative interventions to the built environment to improve safety and inclusion in specific environments

+- i) Support and facilitate active recreation that is safe, inclusive and accessible for all genders♥

+- j) Work with the Victorian

+Government, community and

+relevant stakeholders to establish

+masterplans/precinct plans for

+the future of North Richmond and

+Collingwood public housing estates

+- k) Develop and deliver programs and projects that improve understanding of built form heritage and Aboriginal culture

+- Reduce urban heat island effect through the planting of trees and vegetation and an increase of green open space

+- m) Reallocate space from on-street parking to space for nature, active and public transport, outdoor dining and placemaking

+- n) Incorporate water-sensitive urban design principles into Council operations where possible